genomicsclass/leanpub/manuscript/collinearity.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/collinearity.Rmd).

 This particular experiment could have been designed better.
 Using the same number of male and female mice, we can easily design an experiment that allows us to compute the sex effect as well as all the treatment effects.
-Specifically, when we balance sex and treatments the confounding is removed as demonstrated by the fact that the rank is now the same as the number of columns:
+Specifically, when we balance sex and treatments, the confounding is removed as demonstrated by the fact that the rank is now the same as the number of columns:

 ```r
 Sex <- c(0,1,0,1,0,1,0,1)